mavryk-network/mavryk-protocol/docs/shell/the_big_picture.rst

 Mavkit Software Architecture
 ============================

-This page presents the software architecture of the most important tool in a Tezos network: the Tezos node, implemented in our case as the Mavkit node executable (``mavkit-node``).
+This page presents the software architecture of the most important tool in a Mavryk network: the Mavryk node, implemented in our case as the Mavkit node executable (``mavkit-node``).
-The Mavkit software architecture faithfully implements the :doc:`Tezos software architecture <../global/architecture>` principles.
+The Mavkit software architecture faithfully implements the :doc:`Mavryk software architecture <../global/architecture>` principles.

 This page contains two sections.
-The first section, which should be readable by anyone, describes the main elements of Tezos from a distance.
+The first section, which should be readable by anyone, describes the main elements of Mavryk from a distance.
 It abstracts from all plumbing and both internal and system dependencies to give a simple view of the main components, their responsibilities, and interactions.
 The second part is written for